MiklosDennis/R3-SoftwareTask2-DennisMiklos/README.md

 How to run the code.
+Please view the README in raw format.

 First run output.py to startup server.
 Second run input.py to startup client.